Families of Berkovich spaces: Regular sequences

-Let~$x$ be a point of~$X$ at which all the~$f_i$'s vanish.
-The sequence~$(f_1,\ldots, f_n)$ is said to be {\em regular} at~$x$ if every~$h_i$ is injective at~$x$.
-If~$V$ is an analytic domain of~$X$ containing~$x$, then~$(f_i)$ is regular at~$x$ if and only if~$(f_{i|V})$ is regular at~$x$.
-If~$V$ is good, this is equivalent to require that~$(f_i)$ is a regular sequence of the noetherian local ring~$\sch O_{V,x}$ ; since the latter property is invariant under any permutation of the~$f_i$'s, the fact for~$(f_1,\ldots, f_n)$ to be regular at~$x$ is invariant under any permutation of the~$f_i$'s.
+We keep the notation of Definition \ref{def-regular-seq}.
+If~$V$ is an analytic domain of~$X$ containing~$x$, then~$(g_i)$ is regular at~$x$ if and only if~$(g_{i|V})$ is regular at~$x$.
+If~$V$ is good, this is equivalent to requiring that~$(f_i)$ is a regular sequence of the module $\mathscr F_{V,x}$ over the noetherian local ring~$\mathscr O_{V,x}$ ; since the latter property is invariant under any permutation of the~$g_i$'s, the property of~$(g_1,\ldots, g_n)$ being regular at~$x$ is invariant under any permutation of the~$g_i$'s.